-Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2022.
+Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2023.
 In making this assessment, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission, or COSO, in Internal Control-Integrated Framework (2013 framework).
-Based on our assessment, management concluded our internal control over financial reporting was effective as of December 31, 2022, based on the COSO criteria.
+Based on this assessment, management concluded that the Company's internal control over financial reporting was not effective as of December 31, 2023 due to the material weakness discussed below.